What we know after NFL player Damar Hamlin suffers cardiac arrest during game

-What happened to Damar Hamlin?
-NFL player suffers cardiac arrest during game
+What happened to Damar Hamlin, the NFL player who collapsed on field?

 The Buffalo Bills safety collapsed on the field shortly after making a tackle during Monday night’s game with the Cincinnati Bengals